mikeroberts3000/G3DWidget/README.md

 * __Mac OSX__.
 I'm using Yosemite 10.10.4, but this code should also work for other recent versions of Mac OSX.
 If you're not on Mac OSX, there is a minimal amount of very easy boilerplate OpenGL code you'll need to implement to get everything working.
 Drop me a line if you hit any roadblocks.
 * __XCode Commandline Tools__.
 I'm using XCode 4.5.2, but this code should also work for other recent versions of XCode.
   * https://developer.apple.com/downloads/index.action
 * __G3D10__.
 You'll need to be able to compile and link against the G3D10 headers and libraries.
+I'm using the latest code checked out directly from SVN, but this code should also work for other binary releases of G3D10.
   * https://g3d.codeplex.com/
 * __Qt__.
 You'll need to be able to compile and link against the Qt headers and libraries.
 I'm using Qt 5.5 but this code should also work for other recent versions of Qt.
   * https://www.qt.io/download-open-source/